 Failure to ACTIVATE your enrollment in a timely manner will result in a delay in your ability to use your Student Health Insurance Plan.
 If you do not ACTIVATE your enrollment in the Student Health Insurance Plan by the posted deadline, your enrollment will automatically activate after the close of the Open Enrollment Period for the designated coverage period.
 This will delay the activation of your insurance coverage to approximately 10 days after the close of the enrollment period.

 The Student Health Center does not review or process a student's waiver request or complete their enrollment activation.
-Enrollment activation or waiver requests are processed through Academic HealthPlans, the third-party administer for the UH System endorsed Student Health Insurance Plan.
+Enrollment activation or waiver requests are processed through Academic HealthPlans, the third-party administrator for the UH System-endorsed Student Health Insurance Plan.

 Online Enrollment Activation and Waiver Period